-Examples of 360 feedback on a coworker 3 hardest things to give feedback to a coworker on
+How to give 360-degree feedback to a colleague (with examples) Three of the hardest things to give feedback to a coworker on

-Giving constructive feedback helps you, your colleagues and coworkers work together better, but it is not always easy, especially when it is about something that feels difficult.
+Giving constructive feedback helps you and coworkers work together better, but it is not always easy, especially when it is about something that feels difficult.

 - when your coworker acts like they are your boss, and

 It may feel difficult, but when you experience behaviours like this at work you need to talk to your coworker about it, and give them some feedback.

 Respectful, timely feedback is a driver of growth and collaboration.
 Between colleagues and coworkers, good feedback can make the experience of work more enjoyable, and helps you all work together better.

 When giving feedback in person or writing it in a 360 review, you may be concerned about how honest you can be without making the issue worse, but the important thing is to call it out - it doesn’t help anyone if you beat around the bush or hide what it’s really like to be working with them.